rahmoun03/rahmoun03/README.md

 <p align="center">

 I’m a student at 1337 school, where I’m learning about algorithms and data structures.
-I have a passion for mobile and web application development, and I’m always looking for new projects to work on.
+I have a passion for web application development, and I’m always looking for new projects to work on.